alex35469/Traffic-Analysis-on-wearables/Attack/README.md

 # Attack
-Contains the attack on single-action capture and longrun capture, also contains temporal evaluation and .
+Contains the attack on single-action capture and longrun capture, also contains temporal evaluation and transferability.
 Please refer to the [Master Thesis Report](https://github.com/alex35469/Traffic-Analysis-on-wearables/blob/master/Thesis/masters_thesis_Traffic_Analysis_of_Smartwatches_final.pdf) for more information